José Miguel ESANDI

 José Miguel Esandi was a regular guest at Opera Graz, where he conducted new productions of L’elisir d’amore, Liebe einer Königin, ballet music by Rachmaninov and Malambo!, a ballet with music by Piazzolla and Ginastera, as well as performances of Manon Lescaut, La bohème and Die Zauberflöte and concert programs.

-Other guest engagements include La traviata and Die Zauberflöte at Oper Leipzig, La rondine at the Teatro São Carlos and productions of Sacre du printemps, La valse, and Nutcracker with the National Ballet Company of Portugal, the Messiah with the Stavanger Symphony Orchestra, Così fan tutte at the Stadsschouwburg in Amsterdam, La bohème at La Monnaie, Brussels, Rigoletto, Otello and Carmen at the Opéra National de Lorraine, Nancy, Le comte Ory, Lucia di Lammermoor, Così fan tutte, Manon Lescaut, The Magic Flute, and Le nozze di Figaro for the Dorset Opera Festival in England, L’elisir d’amore at the One Asia Festival in Busan, Korea, as well as concert performances of Lucia di Lammermoor and L’elisir d’amore at Seoul Arts Centre and Lotte Concert Hall.
+Other guest engagements include La traviata and Die Zauberflöte at Oper Leipzig, La rondine at the Teatro São Carlos and productions of Sacre du printemps, La valse, and Nutcracker with the National Ballet Company of Portugal, the Messiah with the Stavanger Symphony Orchestra, Così fan tutte at the Stadsschouwburg in Amsterdam, La bohème at La Monnaie, Brussels, Rigoletto, Otello and Carmen at the Opéra National de Lorraine, Nancy, Le comte Ory, Lucia di Lammermoor, Così fan tutte, Manon Lescaut, The Magic Flute, Le nozze di Figaro, and Madama Butterfly for the Dorset Opera Festival in England, L’elisir d’amore at the One Asia Festival in Busan, Korea, as well as concert performances of Lucia di Lammermoor and L’elisir d’amore at Seoul Arts Centre and Lotte Concert Hall.

 In concert, José Miguel Esandi has conducted the Orchestre Philharmonique de Marseille, The Hague Philharmonic ‘Residentie’, Radiosinfonieorchester Wien, Orchestre Symphonique et lyrique de Nancy, the National Philharmonic of Mexico OFUNAM, Orchestra Sinfonica Portuguesa, Graz Philharmonic Orchestra, Helsingborg Symphony, the Orchestra of Teatro Argentino and the Orchestra of Teatro Colón in Buenos Aires.

-Since 2019, José Miguel Esandi has joined the Bühnen Halle as First ‘Kapellmeister’ of the Staatskapelle, conducting new productions of Un Ballo in Maschera, Rusalka, La Traviata, Peer Gynt, Rigoletto, and The Golden Dragon by Peter Eötvös, as well as revivals of Ariadne auf Naxos, Die hochzeit des Figaro, Hänsel und Gretel, and Der Freischütz, and performances of Benjamin Britten Midsummer Night’s Dream, and Concert versions of Don Giovanni, and Così fan tutte; as well as a series of New Year’s concerts and symphonic programmes featuring works by Mendelssohn, Beethoven, Haydn, Mozart, Grieg, Tchaikovsky, and Stravinsky.
+Between 2019 and 2025, José Miguel Esandi worked at Bühnen Halle as First ‘Kapellmeister’ of the Staatskapelle, conducting over 200 performances between opera, concert and ballet repertoire, including new productions of Un Ballo in Maschera, Rusalka, Il barbiere di Siviglia, La Traviata, Peer Gynt, Rigoletto, The Golden Dragon by Peter Eötvös, Les contes d’Hoffmann, Prokofiev’s Romeo and Juliet, and Benjamin Britten’s The Turn of the Screw, as well as revivals of Ariadne auf Naxos, Die hochzeit des Figaro, Hänsel und Gretel, La bohème, Der Freischütz, Alice in Wonderland, and performances of Benjamin Britten Midsummer Night’s Dream, and Concert versions of Don Giovanni, and Così fan tutte; as well as a series of New Year’s concerts and symphonic programmes featuring works by Mendelssohn, Beethoven, Haydn, Mozart, Schumann, Brahms, Grieg, Tchaikovsky, and Stravinsky.
 He also performed excerpts from Cosi fan tutte with the Orchestre Symphonique de Mulhouse and studio singers from the Opera National du Rhin, in France.

 Facebook